Publisher’s Notes: JFK, Jr. Was an Audiophile!

 I’ve heard the future.
 I never thought it to be much better than the Meitner Bidat.
 How wrong I was!

-I had the pleasure just a few days ago of visiting Jerry Gladstein, former publisher of the late, great Fi, The Magazine of Music and Sound, at his home.
-Jerry has been boasting of his newly acquired digital front end consisting of the Elgar D-to-A converter and the upsampler that takes 16/44.1 in and converts it to 24/192 out.
-I was hesitant to hear it because as good as it’s said to be, I never thought it to be much better than the Meitner Bidat.
+I had the pleasure of visiting Jerry Gladstein, the former publisher of the late, great Fi: The Magazine of Music and Sound, at his home just a few days ago.
+Jerry has been boasting about his newly acquired digital front end, which consists of the Elgar D-to-A converter and the upsampler that takes 16/44.1 in and converts it to 24/192 out.
+I was hesitant to hear it because, as good as it’s said to be, I never thought it to be much better than the Meitner Bidat.
 How wrong I was!
 As good as the Elgar/upsampler sounded, it was, let’s remember, part of a system composed of the Lamm ML2 single-ended monoblock (which recently received rave reviews from both Jonathan Valin in The Absolute Sound and Sam Tellig in the July issue of Stereophile).
-Those huge Genesis 200’s (with new midrange panels) didn’t hurt with their abilities at recreating a tremendous soundstage.
-The cabling is by way of Harmonic Tech’s new Pro Silway MkII.
+Those huge Genesis 200s (with new midrange panels) didn’t hurt their abilities to recreate a tremendous soundstage.
+The cabling is accomplished via Harmonic Tech’s new Pro Silway MkII.

-The sound was so good it took about one half hour before Uncle Denial would leave me alone long enough to allow me to hear what was going on.
+The sound was so good that it took about half an hour before Uncle Denial would leave me alone long enough to allow me to hear what was going on.
 (I spend the first 30 minutes talking myself into how closely the new rig and its predecessor sounded.)

 The term “resolution” instantly took on a new level of meaning.

 After being consoled by Jerry, I asked myself what I learned, if anything.
 Well for starters, it costs more than anyone I know could possibly afford!
-But more important, it provided me with beliefs.
+But more importantly, it instilled in me certain beliefs.

 One: The future is bright for digital audio.
 Just imagine what fun we’ll have with this level of sound reproduction when it becomes affordable!

-Two: Don’t believe all that hogwash regarding mismatched components powerwise.
+Two: Don’t believe all that hogwash regarding mismatched components, power-wise.
 You be the judge.
-The Lamm ML2’s boast 18.5 watts per channel. (the Genesis comes with their own bass amps.)
-The sound I heard there were on a loudspeaker with a sensitivity of about 90dB.
+The Lamm ML2’s boast 18.5 watts per channel.
+(The Genesis comes with their bass amps.)
+The sound I heard was coming from a loudspeaker with a sensitivity of about 90dB.
 This should have posed a serious threat to the performance of these amplifiers.
 In my opinion, just the opposite occurred.
 No, the amps probably would never drive the system to thunderous levels.
 But, with the material to which I listened, this was simply the most marvelous system I’ve ever heard, and then some.

-So good in fact, I asked Jerry’s permission to write this article.
+So good, I asked Jerry’s permission to write this article.

 Don’t forget to bookmark us!
 (CTRL-D)